The greatest vacations begin long before the day of departure.

 Have a look at what travelers are saying about hotels and resorts at your vacation destination.

-This is a good time to start researching accommodations for your stay.
+This is a good time to start researching accommodations for your stay and planning trip details.
 Gone are the days when you selected a hotel or resort with nothing but a prayer and a promise and hoped it would be all it was claimed to be.

 For us, vacation planning means browsing through the selection of fabulous villas and condos available at our destination.